 One of the most common causes for constipation is the lack of fibre in the diet; fibre promotes the growth of probiotics and is an important component of producing bulk in the stool.
 XOS has a 93% efficacy rate on relieving constipation.
 It does this by promoting the growth of bifidobacteria which is known to regulate the GI tract.
 It also acts as a bulking agent in the stool to promote peristalsis which can gently, but effectively, cause a bowel movement.
-Even in severely constipated women, XOS supplementation produced a bowel movement within 3 days.
-Unlike chronic laxative use, XOS is safe long term and after the 1sttrimester of pregnancy.
+Even in severely constipated women, XOS supplementation produced a bowel movement within three days.
+Unlike chronic laxative use, XOS is safe long term and after the first trimester of pregnancy.
 Diarrhea, on the other hand, is the condition of loose, watery stools.
 Diarrhea is also a common symptom of inflammatory GI conditions such as IBS.
 In studies, XOS was 90% effective at treating moderate diarrhea.

 XOS for Nutrient Absorption:

 One of the most interesting health benefits of XOS is its effects on improving the absorption of calcium and other nutrients in the GI tract.
 XOS improves nutrient absorption because it is fermented by gut microflora to form SCFAs; SCFAs are important compounds in nutrient absorption.
 This keeps the minerals in their most absorbable forms.